Coronavirus: FAQs for Graduate Students

 If there are well-founded concerns that will prevent you from holding your defense remotely, you should work with your committee chair to mitigate such issues.

 Mason is postponing commencement and our degree celebrations indefinitely.
 Our hope is to either reschedule at a later date.

 We will hold a celebration for the Class of 2020 online at 2 p.m. on Friday, May 22 on GMU-TV.

 We will hold an in-person ceremony as soon as we can.

 For now, we hope you'll participate in our virtual celebration, which will feature messages of congratulation, musical performances, and personalized slides for each graduate showing your name, degree, major and college.
 Additionally, graduates will be featured on their school or college celebration pages.

 Most graduate education events, including Graduate Education Week, have been canceled through the end of the semester.

 Some events may be rescheduled, but will likely be provided virtually.

 Graduate Student Life has made updates to their events.
 Please check back on this page and the main coronavirus page, and follow us on Twitter for live updates.

-University events have been cancelled through the end of the semester.
+University events have been cancelled through August 8.